3 Effective ways to house train a dog

 If you see an accident about to occur on the floor, be stern with “no” and direct your dog over to the wee pad to finish their business.

-3. House training with sound and verbal cues
+3. Potty training with sound and verbal cues

 Clicker training involves the use of a device that makes a clicking sound.
-Let your dog associate the sound with a specific command and reward your dog for a job well done.
-During house training, you can gently tell your dog to potty and follow it up with the clicker and a reward.
+The idea is to let your dog associate the sound with a specific command and reward your dog for a job well done.
+During house training, you can gently tell your dog to potty, then follow it up with the clicker and a reward right after.

 Following the same principle of conditioning your dog to associate sounds with specific actions, you can use a bell to signal that it’s poop and pee time.